 Please submit a Letter of Commitment for Country Partners (265 KB, DOC) to email@example.com.

 IIE is seeking the support of governments, private sector, nongovernmental organizations, and others who will be able to contribute purposeful action.

-Government partners who have signed on share in our goal of providing an international experience to U.S. students, and furthering the relationship between their countries and the United States by making more educational connections.
+Country partners who have signed on share in our goal of providing an international experience to U.S. students, and furthering the relationship between their countries and the United States by making more educational connections.
 By increasing the number of scholarships and placements offered to study in a particular country, more U.S. students will be able to pursue studies and language skills in select countries.

-Examples of commitments by government partners:
+Examples of commitments by country partners:

 - Education New Zealand, in partnership with New Zealand's eight universities and five participating Institutes of Technology and Polytechnics, will provide merit based and travel awards of $500 to $2,000 for U.S. students studying abroad in New Zealand starting in fall 2014.

 - The Norwegian Center for International Cooperation in Education sponsoring an International Academic Partnership Program to help build linkages between institutions in U.S. and Norway focused on energy and the environment.
 Beginning in fall 2014, Generation Study Abroad partner campuses can apply through IIE to participate.

 - The Japanese Government and the United States Government share the goal, established by the U.S.-Japan Conference on Cultural and Educational Interchange (CULCON), of doubling two-way student exchange by the year 2020.

 - The Government of Israel, in partnership with the Hispanic Scholarship Fund, is offering scholarships of up to $3,000 to Hispanic-American graduate and undergraduate students for study in Israel.